 I asked one of the most amazing food bloggers I know, Joy Wilson, if I could share a gluten free version of my favorite cookie from her new cookbook Homemade Decadence.
 And she said yes!
 So, here it is...hang on to your apron strings and grab your sprinkles.
 This Vanilla Bean Confetti Cookie Recipe is amazing.

 If you have been around for the first few recipes of this series then you know exactly what I am about to say.
 But just in case you are new to the 12 Days of Gluten Free Cookies craze, here are a few things you should know…

 - All of the recipes in this series are gluten free and vegetarian.
 Some are vegan, and some are dairy free too.
 If you have a dietary restriction, some of the recipes may just be a simple substitution away from fitting into your diet.
 So, please check the recipes before deciding that a cookie is not for you.
 If you have any questions, leave me a comment.
 I am here for you!!

 - I used King Arthur Flour – gluten free multi-purpose flour for all of the cookies in this series.
-Why?
-First, I am not affiliated with King Arthur Flour in any way.
 I simply wanted to make sure that all of the ingredients I used for these cookies were easy to find.
 Second, I know that custom blending flours can be intimidating.
 So for now, we are going to stick with something easy.
 I also love Vanilla Extract from King Arthur Baking Company.
 Their Vanilla Extract is great quality and is a pantry staple that you can use time and time again in recipes.